Inspectorate of Prosecution in Scotland

 The Inspectorate’s vision is to enhance the effectiveness of and to promote excellence in the prosecution service in Scotland through professional inspection and evaluation.

 The core values of the Inspectorate are:

 The Inspectorate is concerned with outcomes, results and improvement.
 While we have expectations of good practice (based on COPFS’s own aims, objectives and standards) we will adopt an open-minded approach to the way business is conducted.
 We will examine how outcomes and results have been achieved and seek to identify and promote good practice and minimise risk.

-The Inspectorate, in its work, will carry out Federation, office and functional inspections and thematic reviews.
+The Inspectorate, in its work, will carry out functional inspections and thematic reviews.
 Some reports will be conducted in conjunction with other criminal justice Inspectorates.
-The reports will observe the Government’s policy on principles of inspection including taking a customer focus and being evidence based.
+The reports will observe the Government’s policy on principles of inspection including taking a customer focus and being evidence-based.